technion/JSLockdown/README.md

 There are dozens of projects with 800 point checklists designed for secure baselines.
 This project is designed to offer an automated implementation of the few most practical and beneficial configuration items.

-The intention is that, by being less intimidating that large frameworks, this baseline can be more appealing.
+The intention is that, by being less intimidating than large frameworks, this baseline can be more appealing.

 ## Targets
 Script is designed for both Windows 10 and Windows 2016.
 Note that a key point in avoiding the need to audit many often recommended settings, is that they are already defaults on these platforms.